BCDigSchol/missionary-grammars/app/views/pages/praxis.html.md

 interactive map that plots the places of publication for each text in the corpus, as well as the loci of target language speech communities.
 We used MapWarper to georectify a period (1892) map from the from the University of Illinois at [Urbana-Champaign Maps of Africa to 1900](http://imagesearchnew.library.illinois.edu/cdm/landingpage/collection/africanmaps) collection, which we used as a base-layer.
-This resource was then embedded directly into the database.
+This resource was then embedded directly into the project site.